 Also read User Research on a Budget

 While the PULSE metrics still remain more insightful than NPS or SUS methodology, it should be noted that it lacks context sometimes, thus becoming redundant for UX measurement.
-For example, the number of Seven Day Active Users reflect at the sticky quotient of the site, app, or software, but it doesn’t differentiate between new and returning users and doesn’t provide any insights on the users’ level of commitment.
+For example, the number of Seven Day Active Users reflects at the sticky quotient of the site, app, or software, but it doesn’t differentiate between new and returning users and doesn’t provide any insights on the users’ level of commitment.

 Method 4: HEART Framework & Goals-Signals-Metrics Process